SP1

 By using the sp1_sdk::NetworkProver

-struct directly, you can call async functions directly and have programmatic access to the proof ID.
+struct directly, you can call async functions directly and have programmatic access to the proof ID and download proofs by ID.

 impl NetworkProver {